Haihao-Sun/personal_website_hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

-Haihao Sun is a Computer Science graduate student passionate in problem solving and software engineering.
-Adept in various programming languages and frameworks for mobile application and full-stack web development.
-Actively seeking full time software engineer opportunity where I can apply my skills and insights to expand expectations and produce results.
+Haihao Sun is a computer science master student who is passionate with software engineering and problem solving.
+He has strong knowledge of C++, Go and network programming.
+Adept in various programming languages and frameworks, he contributes to widely used applications and services during his internship experience.
+He loves algorithms and advanced mathematics, winning medals in ACM-ICPC and Advanced Mathematics Competition.
+Currently, he is actively seeking full time software engineer work opportunity where he can apply his unique skills and insights to expand expectataions and produce results.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.